Frequently Asked Questions

 Generally, no – the Introductory Courses are open entry.
 For direct entry to the Intermediate courses, learners should have a good general education, demonstrating strong written communication skills, critical thinking and problem solving.

-For the C-Suite courses, although there are no prerequisite qualifications needed, the learner should be an executive, board member or in a senior role within the organisation, but this is guidance only and it is at the discretion of the firm itself.
+For the Professional Certificate in Risk Management there are no prerequisites needed.
+The learner should be an executive, board member, or in a senior role within the organisation, but this is guidance only and it is at the discretion of the learner and firm itself.

 7. Can I download course materials?